 Emily Isaacs is Associate Dean of the College of Humanities and Social Sciences.
-An associate professor, Prof. Isaacs's is in the field of Writing Studies, specializing in writing pedagogy, writing assessment, and writing programming in higher education.
+An associate professor, Prof. Isaacs specializes in writing pedagogy, writing assessment, and writing programming in higher education.
 Prior to joining the Dean's Office, Prof. Isaacs served as department chair of English for two years, and as director of First-Year Writing for twelve years.
 While director of the First-Year Writing Program, the Conference on College Composition and Communication honored Montclair State with the certificate in excellence in writing programming award (2012).
 Currently her scholarship is focused on best practices for writing assessment and the national state of writing instruction and support at U.S. four-year universities.
 Recently her articles have appeared in _Pedagogy_, _College English_, _Writing Program Administration_, _Writing Center Journal_, _Journal of Teaching Writing_ and several book collections.
-Her edited book collection (with Phoebe Jackson) _Public Works: Student Writing as Public Text_ was published with Heinemann Boynton/Cook in 2001; _Interesections_, co-authored with Catherine Keohane of Montclair's English department, is published by Macmillan: http://www.macmillanlearning.com/Catalog/product/intersections-firstedition-isaacs#tab (2017). _Writing at the State U_, a study of writing instruction and programming at 106 state universities, is will be released by Utah State University Press in the spring of 2017.
+Her edited book collection (with Phoebe Jackson) _Public Works: Student Writing as Public Text_ was published with Heinemann Boynton/Cook in 2001; _Interesections_, co-authored with Catherine Keohane of Montclair's English department, was recently published by Macmillan: http://www.macmillanlearning.com/Catalog/product/intersections-firstedition-isaacs#tab (2017). _Writing at the State U_, a study of writing instruction and programming at 106 state universities, is will be released by Utah State University Press in the spring of 2017.

 Prof. Isaacs is in Dickson 401.